Word@Work, Let God's Word energise your working day!

 Matthew 28:11-15

-The body of Jesus had disappeared from the tomb.
-Despite the seal on the grave stone and the guards to protect the way into the burial site, the body had gone because Jesus had risen from death.
-The divine removal of the stone was not to let Jesus out, but to let the witnesses in (Acts 3:15).
+The body of Jesus had disappeared from the tomb (Matthew 28:6).
+Despite the seal on the gravestone and the guards to protect the way into the burial site, the body had gone because Jesus was alive … death could not hold Him (Acts 2:24).
+The divine removal of the stone was not to let Jesus out, but to let the witnesses in (John 20:3-8; Acts 3:15).

 Obedience, Worship And Doubt